 - Complete at least 40 credits of Common Education Subjects in accordance with the following requirements:

-- Complete at least 62 credits of APS Major Education Subjects including at least 36 credits of Major Education Subjects in the registered Area of Study.
+- Complete at least 62 credits of APM Major Education Subjects including at least 18 credits in Required Major Education Subjects.

 - Domestic Japanese-basis students must complete at least 20 credits of Common Liberal Arts Subjects or Major Education Subjects offered in English.

-- Detailed course registration requirements shall be stipulated in the College of Asia Pacific Studies College Regulations.
+- Detailed course registration requirements shall be stipulated in the College of International Management College Regulations.